Search publications

 Author(s): Calvo N; Phillips N; Bialystok E; Einstein G;

 Introduction: The relationship between biological sex, considered a risk factor for Alzheimer's disease (AD), and bilingualism, a resilience factor, is unclear.
 We assessed this relationship in 335 individuals with mild cognitive impairment (MCI) in a Canadian cohort.
-Methods: We used univariate analysis and structural equation modelling to study the ...
+Methods: We used univariate analysis and structural equation modelling to study t ...

 Article GUID: 41573422